Harrisburg Senators Game Information & Starting Lineup

 CAPITAL BEAT

-Tonight is game one of a three-game series between the Senators and Bowie Baysox.
-Harrisburg owns a 6-2 advantage however all eight games were played in the first two weeks of the season.
+Tonight is game two of a three-game series between the Senators and Bowie Baysox.
+Harrisburg owns a 6-3 advantage however eight games were played in the first two weeks of the season.
 This is the final series at FNB Field between the teams.
 The teams play seven games at Bowie in the first two weeks of July.

-Tonight begins a stretch of games that sees the Sens playing 28 of 35 games against American League opponents.
+The Sens are in a stretch of games that sees the Sens playing 28 of 35 games against A.L. opponents.

 Even though it's June, this is the second to last two team homestand this season.
 The Senators host Hartford and Richmond at the end of July into early August.
 They still have three two city road trips.